mcroddy/MineCraft-Resource-Pack/README.md

 Made for MineCraft version 1.12.

 To implement:
->Start searchbar
+-Start searchbar
->type %appdata% and press enter
+-type %appdata% and press enter
->go to .minecraft
+-go to .minecraft
->go to resourcepacks folder
+-go to resourcepacks folder
->place the unzipped file into the folder
+-place the unzipped file into the folder